Decision Tree Software

 A decision tree can be used in either a predictive manner or a descriptive manner, depending on its application.
 In either instance they are constructed the same way and are always used to visualize all possible outcomes and decision points that occur chronologically.
 Decision trees are most commonly used in the financial world for areas such as loan approval, portfolio management, and spending.
 A decision tree can also be helpful when examining the viability of a new product, or new market for a current product.

-Discover why SmartDraw is the perfect decision tree diagram software.
-Try SmartDraw FREE.
+Discover why SmartDraw is the ideal decision tree diagram software.